 Buying a House With A Dual Agent

 Dual Agency is a very complicated form of agency where an agent represents both buyer and seller in the same transaction.
-Unfortunately you give up many of the rights you would have in a single family situation.
-Unfortunately in the haste to get a property under agreement the buyer and seller don’t take the time to fully understand what they are giving up.
+Unfortunately, you give up many of the rights you would have had in a single-family situation.
+Unfortunately in the haste to get a property under agreement the buyer and seller don’t take the time to understand what they are giving up fully.

 Personally, I and many of my counterparts feel that dual agency should be banned as it does not benefit either party and it is a very confusing form of agency.